one of Iceland’s premier large brown trout rivers

 The river takes up to four rods which means that you can experience the fantastic fishing virtually uninterrupted or with a small group of friends.

-During your stay you will be based at the Laekjamót lodge, situated on the banks of the river overlooking the very productive Húsabreida pool.
-The lodge is made up of four double bedrooms, two bathrooms and a tempting hot tub for the never ending daylight in the Icelandic summer months.
+During your stay you will be based at the Laekjamót lodge which situated on the banks of the river overlooking the very productive Húsabreida pool.
+The lodge is made up of four double bedrooms, two bathrooms and a tempting hot tub for the endless daylight in the Icelandic summer months.

 South West Iceland

-The Minnivallalaekur is situated in South West Iceland; 110 km drive East of Reykjavik.
-The river is fed by underground springs giving it crystal clear waters over its 7 km course until it pours into the mighty Thjorsa, Iceland’s longest river.
+The Minnivallalaekur is situated in South West Iceland; 110km drive East of Reykjavik.
+The river is fed by underground springs giving it crystal clear waters over its seven kilometre course until it pours into the mighty Thjorsa, Iceland’s longest river.